toychicken/lrg.io/content/about/_index.md

 ---
-title: "About Leigh Garland"
+title: "About LRG"
-description: "A highly experienced senior manager, agile product manager and web development lead.
-Check out my CV!"
+description: 'A highly experienced senior manager, agile product manager and web development lead.
+Check out <a href="/about/cv/">my CV!</a>'
 ---

-# About me
+# About

-I've been around the block a few times, but now...
+Here's where you can learn a little more about me, the things that I like and a bit about how I make & run this site.